Pfister's local-global principle for Azumaya algebras with involution: Preliminaries

 \begin{rem} Let $S$ be a quadratic \'etale $R$-algebra with standard involution $\vt$.
 If $T$ is a commutative $R$-algebra, then $S \ox_R T$ is a quadratic \'etale $T$-algebra, cf. \cite[Propositions~2.3.4 and 9.2.5]{ford17}.

-Moreover, $(S,\vt)$ is an Azumaya algebra with involution over $R$ in the sense of \cite[Section~4]{OP01}, and therefore an Azumaya algebra with involution over $R$ in the sense of \cite{first22}, i.e., in the sense of this paper, by Lemma~\ref{twodefs}.
+Moreover, $(S,\vt)$ is an Azumaya algebra with involution over $R$ in the sense of \cite[Section~4]{OP01} (i.e., it has the properties listed in the first sentence of Lemma~\ref{twodefs}), and therefore an Azumaya algebra with involution over $R$ in the sense of \cite{first23} (i.e., in the sense of this paper), by Lemma~\ref{twodefs}.
 Therefore $T = \Sym(S \ox_R T, \vt \ox \id)$ by Proposition~\ref{change-of-base}, and it follows that $\vt \ox \id$ is the standard involution of $S \ox_R T$.
 Then \eqref{eq:tr} applies and yields, for all $x\in S$,

 \end{rem}